Joseph Kahahawai: Funeral

 Viewing of Joseph Kahahawai's body took place at the Nu'uanu Funeral Parlor from Saturday evening until Sunday morning.
 Fearing a riot, the police, navy and territory officials stationed police officers at the funeral parlor all Saturday night.
-Police motorcycles escorted the funeral procession of more than a hundred cars to the downtown Fort Street Cathedral of Our Lady of Peace where the Catholic funeral service took place.
+Police motorcycles escorted the funeral procession of more than a hundred cars to the downtown Fort Street Cathedral Basilica of Our Lady of Peace, where a Roman Catholic Requiem Mass took place.
 He lay in his coffin with bright orange and yellow Ilima lei around his neck as mourners moved slowly past for hours.
-The church was filled with people while hundreds were outside unable to get in.
+The Cathedral was filled with people while hundreds were outside unable to get in.
 The large procession then walked to the nearby cemetery for the burial service.
 The crowd waiting there was so large that police had to make a path from the street to the grave site.
-Speaking in Hawaiian, Reverend Robert Ahuna of the Ho'omana Na'auao O Hawaii performed the committal service at the Puea Cemetery in Kalihi-Palama where he was finally laid to rest on January 10, 1932.
-It was described as the largest funeral service held for any Native Hawaiian not of royalty.
+Speaking in the Hawaiian language, Reverend Robert Ahuna of the Ho'omana Na'auao O Hawaii performed the committal service at the Puea Cemetery in Kalihi-Palama where he was finally laid to rest on January 10, 1932.
+It was described as the largest funeral service held for any Native Hawaiian not of royal lineage.
 There were over two thousand people in attendance with Native Hawaiians making up the majority in the crowd.
-Kahahawai's father addressed the large crowd saying that after many conversations with his son about the accusations of rape, his son took an oath and swore that he had never done anything wrong.
+Kahahawai's father addressed the large crowd saying that after many conversations in which he demanded the truth from his son about the accusations of rape, his son swore an oath that he had done nothing wrong.
 The funeral service closed with hymns sung in Hawaiian, such as Kalani Ku'u Home, Hawai'i Pono'i and Aloha 'Oe.